 The Release Nexus trigger allows Release to interact with Sonatype Nexus repositories.
 It uses the Nexus Server REST API to communicate and fetch information from Nexus repositories.

-A Nexus trigger periodically polls a Nexus server for new versions of a specific artifact and triggers a release if a new version is published to the repository being watched.
+A Nexus trigger periodically polls a Nexus server for new versions of a specific artifact.
+Later, triggers a release if a new version is published to the repository that is being watched.

-The Release Nexus trigger is compatible with Nexus 2.
-It does not support Nexus 3.0.0.
+The Release Nexus trigger is compatible with Nexus 2 and Nexus 3.

-- In the Title box, type the name of the Nexus server.
+- In the Title box, type the Nexus server name.

 - In the URL box, type the server address.

-- In the Username and Password boxes, type the server log-in user ID and password.
+- In the Username and Password boxes, type the server’s username and password respectively.